-Applicability of Section 1 Statement The government published its Good Work Plan back in December 2018 in response to Matthew Taylor’s review of employment practices.
-The Good Work Plan’s stated aims are to provide clarity, ensure fair and decent work
+Section 1 Statement Of Terms And Conditions Of Employment The government published its Good Work Plan back in December 2018 in response to Matthew Taylor’s review of employment practices.
+The Good Work Plan’s recommendations around the Section 1 Statement are

 Employment legislation is constantly changing and your HR policies can easily get out of date.